GoogleCloudPlatform/compute-video-demo-puppet/README.md

 and make sure you've successfully authenticated and set your default project as instructed.

-## Create the Puppet master Compute Engine instance
+## Create the Puppet Master Compute Engine Instance

 Next you will create a Virtual Machine for your Puppet master named `master` so that your managed nodes (or agents) will be able to automatcially find the